Small Business HQ

 5. You can test an off-the-shelf CRM tool before making a commitment.

-6. Off-the-shelf CRM tools are easy to upgrade as you can simply subscribe or upgrade to the service to begin using it.
+6. Off-the-shelf CRM tools are easy to upgrade, as you can simply subscribe to or upgrade to the service to begin using them.

 7. Off-the-shelf CRM tools provide the quickest ROI.